fredgibbs/fredgibbs.github.io/courses/american-food/cookbook-analysis.md

 ## Questions to write about
 I've asked you to write a brief description of the book on the whole (see "basic goals, above"), but that's the boring part.
 The fun part is READING BETWEEN THE LINES to learn about the author and American culture and cuisine from the cookbook.

+- Why is the author writing this book?
 - Who is the intended audience?
 What do they know?
 - What kind of assumptions does the author(s) make about cooking/cuisine/food?
 - What kind of larger themes do the cookbooks appeal to (exotic, health, comfort, frugality, regional or national food, etc)?